 - Renting a car is a great way to see the whole island as not everywhere is well served by bus and taxis are in short supply.

-- Book rental cars in advance for late June to early September.
+- Book rental cars in advance for visits from mid June to late September.

-- Most cars on Santorini have a standard transmission.
-If you need an automatic reserve in advance.
+- Most rental cars on Santorini have a standard transmission.
+If you only drive automatic then definitely reserve in advance.

-- If arriving by plane pickup car at the airport to avoid the long lines for a taxi.
+- If arriving by plane pickup rental car at the airport to avoid the long lines for a taxi.

-- If arriving by ferry take a taxi or bus into Fira and then pickup your rental car.
+- If arriving by ferry take a taxi or bus from the port into Fira and then pickup your rental car.

-- Take pictures of the vehicle (inside and out) before driving off the lot.
+- Take pictures of the vehicle (inside and out) before driving away from the rental company.

-Q. How do I rent a car on Santorini?
+How do I rent a car in Santorini?